Compostela, Nayarit: Geography

+Economy

 The economy is heavily based on agriculture.
 The main crops are tobacco, corn, beans, coffee, sorghum, and mangoes.
 There were around 50,000 head of cattle in 1995.
 There were several small gold and silver mines.
 In manufacturing the main products were cigars, mango packing, rice shelling, soap factories, cattle feed, furniture, and food and drink.

+Tourism

 This is a region that attracts a considerable number of local and foreign visitors due to the natural landscape, beaches, historical sites and the international fishing competitions.

-Around Las Varas in the direction of the south there are beaches in the zone called Costa Alegre, among which should be mentioned: Chacala and Chacalilla, La Peñita de Jaltemba, Rincón de Guayabitos, Los Ayala, El Monteón, Lo de Marcos and Playa Platanitos, as well as the islands in the bay of Rincón de Guayabitos, with a good infrastructure of services.
+Around Las Varas in the direction of the south there are beaches in the zone called Costa Alegre, among which should be mentioned: Chacala and Chacalilla, La Peñita de Jaltemba, Rincón de Guayabitos, Los Ayala, El Monteón, and Playa Platanitos, as well as the islands in the bay of Jaltemba, with a good infrastructure of services.